hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 ### Effective genome length

 To calculate calculate λBG from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
 Mappability is related to the uniqueness of the k-mers at a  particular position the genome.
-It is not possible to unambiguously assign reads to all genomic regions as low-complexity and repetitive regions have low uniqueness, which means low mappability.
+Low-complexity and repetitive regions have low uniqueness, which means low mappability.
+Therefore we need to provide the effective genome length to correct for the loss of true signals in low-mappable regions.

 <img src="../img/mappable.png" width=300>

 The mappability or uniqueness influences the average mapped depth (i.e if the effective genome length is small, the proportion of reads that map will be small).
 As shown in the table below mappability improves with increased read length.
+When low-mappable regions (e.g. a ratio  <  0.25) are of interest, it might be better to include multiple mapped reads or use paired-end reads.

 <img src="../img/map_table.png" width=500>